itsayeee/GROUP12_FINALS_FACERECOGNITION/README.md

 <div align="center">

-## Officials Of The Republic Of The Philippines
+## Officials Of The Department of Education in The Philippines

 </div>